alexklapheke/eda/README.md

 This module is for machine learning.

 * `DBSCAN()`: an implementation of the [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) clustering algorithm, that doesn't require the high [memory overhead](https://stackoverflow.com/questions/16381577/scikit-learn-dbscan-memory-usage) of scikit-learn's implementation (sklearn computes a distance matrix which is O(n²) in space in the number of data points and can easily use several GB of memory).
-Uses sklearn's `.fit()`/`.predict()` convention and cen be used in [pipelines](https://scikit-learn.org/stable/modules/compose.html#pipeline).
+Uses sklearn's `.fit()`/`.predict()` convention and can be used in [pipelines](https://scikit-learn.org/stable/modules/compose.html#pipeline).

 ## `nlp` module